 Finally, this is an incredibly smooth recumbent bike that makes your workouts a bit more comfortable.
 It’s quiet and the resistance doesn’t drag or stutter.
 The way that it folds down makes it one of the best options for those who need the extra space.

-- The sturdy frame folds down to half its size for storage
+- Folds for Storage.
+Those with limited storage will love that this bike frame folds down to half its size for convenient storage.

-- Includes heart rate pulse grips to help you stay in your optimal pulse range
+- Heart Rate Grips.
+The XTERRA FB350 Folding Exercise Bike includes heart rate pulse grips to help you stay in your ideal and healthy range for each workout.

 Best 2 in 1

 The Lanos Portable 2-in-1 Exercise Bike is the best convertible exercise bike on our list.
 This option can adjust in multiple different ways.
 Start in a recumbent position, then reposition to an upright position when your fitness levels improve.
 You can also fold the bike to make room in your home gym, storing it securely in a closet or under a bed for the next time you want to use it.

 Canadians who live in smaller homes, or those who don’t have a lot of space in their home gyms, will love the compact feel of this bike.
 You can still recline against the comfortable lumbar backrest as you pedal.
 The large, molded bicycle-style seat is comfortable enough for most users.
 You can use either the recumbent handlebars on either side of the seat or the stationary arms with pulse monitors.

 The LCD display monitor can track your heart rate through the pulse sensors on the stationary handlebars.
 This small display also tracks your distance, speed, calories, and more.
 When you’re keeping track of your fitness goals, these metrics can help you determine when you are improving.